bluesky/tiled/docs/source/how-to/api-keys.md

 To follow along, you may start a Tiled server with a simple authentication provider, as shown.
-Alternatively, you may use an existing authenticated Tiled server, such as `https://tiled-demo.blueskyproject.io/api`; if you do, replace `http://localhost:8000/api` in the examples below with that address.
+Alternatively, you may use an existing authenticated Tiled server, such as `https://tiled-demo.blueskyproject.io/api`; if you do, replace `http://localhost:8000/api` in the example below with that address.

 ```
 # You can find example_configs/ in the root of the tiled source code repository.